KenKundert/inform/README.rst

 A colorizer takes the following arguments:

-text:
+unnamed arguments:
-   The text to be colored.
+   The unnamed arguments are converted to strings and joined to form the text to be colored.

+sep = ' ':
+   The join string.

 scheme = *False*:
    Use to override the colorscheme when rendering the text.
 Choose from *None*,